Introduction

 To extend the life of your vermeil jewellery:

-• Avoid water, chlorinated pools, saltwater
+- Avoid water, chlorinated pools, and saltwater.

-• Keep away from perfumes, lotions, cosmetics
+- Keep away from perfumes, lotions, and cosmetics.

 10. FAQs